ariga/atlas/doc/md/reference.md

       --dev-url string    [driver://username:password@address/dbname?param=value] select a dev database using the URL format --dry-run           print SQL without executing it
-      --auto-approve      apply changes without prompting for approval --log string        custom logging using a Go template
+      --auto-approve      apply changes without prompting for approval --format string     Go template to use to format the output

 ```